Table Of Contents:

 - Towards the last few weeks or days of your pregnancy, you may notice the pink vaginal discharge again.
 If it also has a thick consistency and has a texture like that of mucus, it could be a sign that your labor is due any time now and could be nearer than you realize.

 - Sometimes, a pink discharge during pregnancy could also point towards a severe infection in the vaginal area or your uterus.
-If you also experience any itching or pain along with the discharge, make sure you immediately speak to your doctor about it.

 - In some cases, a pinkish discharge from your vagina, while you are pregnant, could also mean that there has been a miscarriage.
 Sometimes, a silent miscarriage or a missed miscarriage can be the reason.
 It means that even though the fetus is not alive anymore, the body is not able to realize the same and continues to behave as if the pregnancy is still on.
 In such cases, the body is not able to remove the pregnancy tissue from its system.
 In such a situation, the placenta will still keep releasing the hormones that are related to pregnancy, which is why all the symptoms of pregnancy, such as nausea, dizziness, distaste towards food and such may still be present.